Sri Lankan Food Guide

 4. Hoppers

 Hoppers are a kind of pancake made out of rice flour and coconut milk with spices.
 The Hopper is served in the shape of a bowl.
-I don’t know why but I didn’t like this dish.
-It had a terrible taste and I never tried one again.
+I don’t know why, but I didn’t like this dish at all.
+It had a terrible taste, and I never tried one again.
 Maybe I should have…

 5. Lion Beer